Icerider007/Icerider007.github.io/_posts/2024-02-16-I,-criminal.md

 	- Having another bag with clothes
 	- Leaving some clothes at Vijay's place that she could wear when visiting him

-	Well, after waiting a bit longer under some cover, occasionally getting wet in the rain, and constantly reconsidering whether I should go walk to Aishwarya, wait here, or go back to the scooter, my suppression of my doubt led to me waiting there.
+	Well, after waiting a bit longer under some cover, occasionally getting wet in the rain, and constantly reconsidering whether I should go walk to Aishwarya, wait here, or go back to the scooter, the suppression of my doubt led to me waiting there.

 	I then got on the scooter again, and continued to feel pretty shitty.
 I felt like I really really didn't belong there.
 	I then got off before the apartment, and walked in, while Hisham drove Aya in.
 Once again, I wasn't sure why it had to be done like this.
 I'd seen people drive in as triples, but I accepted it, did it really matter?